 Strong barriers to entry usually create the basis for a sustainable competitive advantage.
-This is the foundation of any longer term growth strategy for a public listing.
-At the same time, a strategic buyer will need to be convinced that these conditions can be established by it subsequent to the acquisition.
+This is also the foundation of any longer term growth strategy for a public listing.
+A strategic buyer will need to be convinced that these conditions can be established by it subsequent to the acquisition.